SALSA VERDE: a machine learning attack on Learning With Errors with sparse small secrets: Appendix

 {\bf Summarizing classical lattice reduction attacks.} Table~\ref{tab:estimator} gives the estimated heuristic cost and specifies the block size for attacking sparse binary and ternary secrets for $n = 256, 350, 512$ and various $q$ with the best known classical lattice reduction attack.

 Table~\ref{tab:estimator_usvp} gives the same information for the uSVP classical lattice reduction attack, focusing on $n=256$ for some of the larger $q$ and $h$ where \system{} succeeds.

 {\bf uSVP attack performance, binary secrets.} For $n=256$ and $\log_2 q = 20$, we run the concrete uSVP attack using \fplll{} BKZ 2.0 with Kannan's embedding and parameters (\cite{Kan87}, \cite{CCLS}).
 With block size $50$ and $55$, secrets are not recovered in $25$ days, and block size $60$ or larger cannot finish the first BKZ loop in $3$ days.

-We propose two improvements to speed up and strengthen these attacks: 1) we rearrange the rows of the uSVP matrix as in \system{}; 2) we use the adaptive float type upgrade as in \system{}.
+We propose two improvements to get these attacks to run faster and better: 1) we rearrange the rows of the uSVP matrix as in \system{}; 2) we use the adaptive float type upgrade as in \system{}.
 In addition, after each BKZ loop, we also run the secret validation obtained from the shortest vector found so far, and terminate if we get a secret match.

 With rearranging the rows but without the adaptive float type upgrade, we have to use higher precision because otherwise the attack fails due to low precision after running for $23$ hours.
 The attacks run quite slowly with high precision and did not recover secrets after $25$ days, except in one case where a binary secret with $h=22$ was recovered with block size $55$ in $414$ hours, roughly $17$ days.